ibm-cloud-docs/power-iaas/global-replication-service.md

 ## Deleting a primary volume
 {: #delete-prime-vol}

 To delete a volume or a replication-enabled primary volume, the status of the storage volume must indicate one of the following states: `available`, `error`, `error_restoring`, `error_extending`, or `error_managing`.
-Additionally, the storage volume cannot be deleted if it is in the state of migrating, attached, belongs to a group, has snapshots, or is disassociated from its snapshots after a transfer.
+Also, the storage volume cannot be deleted if it is in the state of migrating, attached, belongs to a group, has snapshots, or is disassociated from its snapshots after a transfer.

 Once you initiate the action to delete the volume, the action cannot be undone.
 {: note}